chaturay/serverless-artillery/README.md

 - Serverless-artillery generates the requests to run the specified tests using load generating Lambda function named `serverless-artillery-<optional-unique-string-><stage default:dev>-loadGenerator` that is deployed and invoked on AWS along with other assets.
 - It has an ephimeral architecture.
 It only exists as long as you need it.
 - It runs Artillery.io node package in AWS Lambda function.
-  - Each lambda function can only generate a certain amount of load, and can only run for up to five minutes (five minutes is a built-in limitation of AWS Lambda) (now 15 minutes).
+  - Each lambda function can only generate a certain amount of load, and can only run for up to five minutes (five minutes was a built-in limitation of AWS Lambda) (now 15 minutes).
-  - Given these limitations, it is often necessary to invoke more lambdas - both to scale horizontally as well as handing off the work to a new generation of lambdas before their run-time has expired.
+  - Given these limitations, it is often necessary to invoke more lambdas - both to scale horizontally (to generate higher load) as well as handing off the work to a new generation of lambdas before their run-time has expired.
 - Above diagram shows how Serverless Artillery solves this problem.
   - It first runs the Lamdba function in a **control** mode.
 It examines the submitted load config JSON/YAML script (this is identical to the original “servered” [Artillery.io](https://artillery.io/) script).
 If the load exceeds what a single lambda is configured to handle, then the load config is chopped up into workloads achievable by a single lambda.
   - Control lambda then invokes as many **worker** lambdas as necessary to generate the load.
-  - Towards the end of the five-minute runtime the controller lambda invokes a new controller lambda to produce load for the remaining duration.
+  - Towards the end of the Lambda runtime the controller lambda invokes a new controller lambda to produce load for the remaining duration.
 - The result of the load test can be reported to CloudWatch, InfluxDB or Datadog through plugins and then visualized with CloudWatch, Grafana or Datadog dashboard.

 </p>
 </details>

 # Before running serverless-artillery
-**ASHMITODO:Look into this:**

 Serverless-artillery needs to _deploy_ assets like [load generating Lambda function](docs/LoadGeneratorLambda.md) to AWS, _invoke_ the function to run the tests and _remove_ these assets from AWS when not needed.
 Hence you need an AWS account and setup credentials with which to deploy, invoke and remove the assets from AWS.

 ## Setup for Nordstrom Technology